COVID-19 pandemic in New York City: 2020

-Plans to open indoor dining during the Phase 3 reopening were postponed due to the heightened risks posed by customers refusing to wear face masks and the uncertain role of air conditioning for COVID spread.
+Plans to open indoor dining during the Phase 3 reopening were postponed due to the heightened risks posed by customers refusing to wear face masks and the uncertain role of air conditioning in COVID spread.
 Indoor dining in other states has resulted in superspreading at certain venues.
 To compensate in part, outdoor space was expanded by shutting down certain areas to create more space for outdoor dining.
 Plans to reopen museums in Phase 4 were also postponed.

 On the nineteenth anniversary ceremony of the September 11 attacks at the National September 11 Memorial & Museum, the reading of names of victims, usually by family members, was instead recorded in advance.
 Mask protocols and social distance measures were also in place.
 The Tunnels to Towers foundation held a simultaneous memorial nearby at Zuccotti Park where around 125 family members took part in reading names.

 In early October, the city was still in Phase 4 of reopening, which included museums, gardens, botanical gardens and gyms.
 Twenty ZIP Codes were identified as cluster areas.
 In response, the governor's office announced what they called "direct enforcement" of COVID-19 related restrictions in high-risk neighborhoods in Brooklyn and Queens.
 The mayor's office proposed closing businesses deemed "non-essential" and on-site dining.
 In-person schooling would have to shut down in nine ZIP Codes with 14-day positivity rates over 3%, while another eleven ZIP Codes were placed on a "watch list" because their positivity rates were 1–3%.

 On October 6, Governor Andrew Cuomo introduced a "micro-cluster strategy".
 The new plan placed tighter restrictions in cluster areas with spikes in COVID-19 cases.
 The first areas to experience these new restrictions were parts of Brooklyn and Queens.

 Public schools were closed indefinitely on November 19 after the rolling seven-day average reached 3%.
 Despite calls from health experts to close indoor dining before it was too late "to reverse the tide of new infections", the governor's office declined to impose restrictions until the statistical thresholds were met.
 The mayor's office took charge of closing schools only.
 Some epidemiologists and public health officials have criticized the decision to close schools, while allowing indoor dining to continue.
 The school-closure policy was partly reversed less than two weeks later, with de Blasio announcing that elementary schools would resume in-person learning from December 7.
 However, intermediate and high schools would remain closed through 2021.

 COVID-19 vaccinations were authorized by the U.S. Food and Drug Administration on December 11.
 New York administered the vaccine first to health-care workers, and then to nursing-home residents starting December 21.

 Public health researchers estimated that 44 percent of metro New York residents had been infected by December 31, 2020, based on a combination of virus testing, antibody testing, fatality counts, and population mobility data.